For Researchers

 Request for Proposals to the National Internet Observatory

-In November 2022, the NIO went into the field with its browser extension, and we have since collected browsing data from approximately 10,000 total participants, with a focus on activity up to and around the 2024 US election.
+In November 2022, the NIO went into the field with its browser extension, and we have since collected browsing data from approximately 10,000 total participants.
 Data collection is ongoing and we currently have an active panel of 2,000-3,000 participants.
 The participants have agreed for their data to be provided for analytic access to scientific researchers, within a privacy-preserving framework.

-We now request any interested academic researchers submit proposals for studies on this data.
-Below we describe the data available.
-We will be releasing new data products regularly, including generative AI use, mobile app usage, and social media so please check back often.
+We now invite interested academic researchers to submit proposals for studies on this data.
+Below we describe our available data products.
+We will release new products regularly, including: mobile app usage, social media usage, and news consumption.
+Please sign up for our waitlist to be notified when those products are released.

 Web Browsing Data Product